jrief/django-formset/docs/source/model-collections.rst

 ommitted them here.
 They are only required, if the attribute name of the collection differs from the ``related_name`` of the foreign key.

+.. version-changed:: 2.2

-.. rubric:: ``retrieve_instance(data)``
+.. rubric:: ``get_or_create_instance(data)``

 We recall that in the form declaration, we added a hidden field named ``id`` to keep track of the primary key.
 During submission, we therefore must find the link between instances of type ``Department`` to their ``Company``, or between instances of type ``Team`` to their ``Department``.
 Forms which have been added using the buttons "Add Team" or "Add Department" have an empty ``id`` field, because for obvious reasons, no primary key yet exists.
-For this to work we therefore have to implement a custom method ``retrieve_instance(data)``.
-This method is responsible to retrieve the wanted instance from the database, or if that hidden field is empty, must create an unsaved empty model instance.
+For this to work we therefore have to implement a custom method ``get_or_create_instance(data)``.
+This method is responsible to retrieve the wanted instance from the database, or if that hidden field is empty, must create an empty model instance.
+In some configurations, we might want to create such an instance and save it immediately.
+We then return the created object followed by ``True``.
+Usually however, we just create an unsaved model instance which will be added to the database in a later step.
 Forms which have been deleted using the trash symbol on the upper right corner of each form, are marked for removal and will be removed from the associated object.

+Until version 2.1, this method was named ``retrieve_instance`` and did not distinguish between saved and unsafed instances.
+It therefore only returned that instance.

 .. rubric:: ``form_collection_valid(form_collection)``